 Marketing Planning Process Defined

 Depending on your specific situation, certain phases of the process may be more or less important.
 For example, when launching a new practice area it’s prudent to focus on its strategic components.
-This is sometimes referred to as developing a go-to-market strategy
+This is sometimes referred to as developing a go-to-market strategy.

 Most firms update their marketing plan and marketing budget once a year, spending the majority of their time evaluating current performance and adjusting tactics.
-While they may take a cursory look at the bigger picture, few firms retool their entire marketing strategy each year.
+While they may take a look at the bigger picture, few firms retool their entire marketing strategy each year.

 How important is marketing planning for professional services?
 Some would make the case that marketing planning, and indeed any marketing, is a waste of time and resources.
 They would argue that professional services marketing is based entirely on referrals, personal contacts and repeat business.
-Marketing is a non-essential activity, a “nice to have” when there is available money and time.
+Marketing, therefore, is a non-essential activity, a “nice to have” when there is available money and time.

-This view is often held by executives, usually in senior management positions, who have long histories in professional services.
+This view is held by some executives, usually in senior management positions, who have long histories in professional services.
 The only problem with this view is that the data doesn’t support it.
 In other words, it is wrong—and short sighted.

 Two lines of research support the importance of marketing planning.
 The first is an ongoing study by the Hinge Research Institute into professional services buyers’ behavior.